This policy was last updated on: 12th August 2020

 - Merchants: where you choose to link your HyperJar account to your account with a merchant featured on our App we may, with your consent, receive your merchant account ID and balances from them and display them in your HyperJar account and provide your Account ID and HyperJar merchant related balances to them.

-- Your social media accounts: where you choose to link your App account to these we may, with your consent, receive Identity Data and Content Data.
+- Your social media accounts: where you choose to link your or their App account to these we may, with your consent, receive Identity Data and Content Data.
 The Services may periodically re-collect this information to stay up to date.

 What is a legitimate interest?